temporalio/documentation/docs/java/activities.md

 ## What is an Activity?

-Activities are implementations of certain tasks which need to be performed during a Workflow execution.
+Activities are implementations of certain tasks which need to be performed during a Workflow Execution.
 They can be used to interact with external systems, such as databases, services, etc.

 Workflows orchestrate invocations of Activities.